The Rediscovery Hypothesis: Language Models Need to Meet Linguistics: Do Pretraining Objectives Correlate with Linguistic Structures?

 The edge probing classifier is trained on the standard benchmark dataset OntoNotes 5.0 \shortcite{weischedel2013ontonotes} using the {\sc jiant} toolkit \shortcite{DBLP:conf/acl/PruksachatkunYL20}.
-The structural probe is trained on the English UD \shortcite{silveira14gold} using the code from the authors.\footnote{\url{https://github.com/john-hewitt/structural-probes}} For word similarities we use the WordSim353 dataset \shortcite{finkelstein2002placing}, while for word analogies we use the Google dataset \shortcite{mikolov2013efficient}.
+The structural probe is trained on the English UD \shortcite{silveira14gold} using the code from the authors \shortcite{structprobe}.
+For word similarities we use the WordSim353 dataset \shortcite{finkelstein2002placing}, while for word analogies we use the Google dataset \shortcite{mikolov2013efficient}.
+All those datasets are in English.

 \paragraph{Optimization} is performed in almost the same way as in the original works on {\sc CoVe}, {RoBERTa}, and {SGNS}.
 See Appendix~\ref{app:optimization} for details.